Prequalification results saying that WTEI consortium is prequalified in Egypt.

 • Production of other products such as biofuel, charcoal, etc.

-Companies prequalified along with WTEI consortium
+Companies prequalified along with the WTEI consortium

-Power China (revenue $60 billion) is a global leader in the field of clean and low-carbon energy, water resources and environmental construction.
+Power China (revenue $60 billion) is a global leader in the field of clean and low-carbon energy, water resources, and environmental construction.

 China National Technical Imp. & Exp.
 Corp.
-(CNTIC, revenue $400 million) is a large scale state-owned enterprise with main businesses in international project contracting, international production capacity cooperation and development, and trade and integration services.
+(CNTIC, revenue $400 million) is a large-scale state-owned enterprise with main businesses in international project contracting, international production capacity cooperation and development, and trade and integration services.

-Be’ah Emirates Waste to Energy ( UAE, revenue $40 million) is the Middle East’s leading and award-winning fully integrated environmental company.
+Be’ah Emirates Waste to Energy (UAE, revenue: $40 million) is the Middle East’s leading and award-winning, fully integrated environmental company.

 Similar Posts